-After years of complaints and thousands of dollars in fines, City and County of Honolulu councilmembers are moving forward on a plan to clean up a neglected house in Kaimuki.
+After years of complaints and thousands of dollars in fines, the Honolulu City Council is moving forward on a plan to clean up a neglected house in Kaimuki.

 But some fear the proposed solution may go too far.